Parametric transformations between the Heun and Gauss hypergeometric functions: Deriving Heun-to-hypergeometric identities

-Besides, more transformations without a prefactor are given for the degenerate Heun equation with $ab=q=0$.
-The function $\varphi(x)$ does not to have to be a polynomial then, as the points above $z=\infty$ immediately have a local exponent $0$.
+The coverings are \PH{32} to \PH{38} in a mixed up order.
+A proper normalization by the fractional-linear symmetries of Appendix A is required to avoid the prefactor.
+In addition, several more transformations without a prefactor are given in \cite{Maier} for the degenerate Heun equation with $ab=q=0$.
+The function $\varphi(x)$ does not have to be a polynomial then, as the points above $z=\infty$ immediately have a local exponent $0$.

-To derive a two-term identity between hypergeometric or Heun solutions from a pull-back transformation of their Fuchsian equations, we choose a singular point on $\PP_x^1$ (above the singular locus on $\PP^1_z$) of the pull-backed equation as $x=0$, and assign the label $z=0$ to its image on $\PP^1_z$.
-The rational function $\varphi(x)$ is determined once we label the other singular points on $\PP^1_x$ and $\PP^1_z$.
-The prefactor $\theta(x)$ is determined if additionally the local exponents for singularities on $\PP_z^1$ are fixed.
-The formula identifies the local solutions at $x=0$ and $z=0$ with the local exponent $0$ and the value 1; it holds in a neighborhood of $x=0$ once we set $z=\varphi(x)$.